On operators on $C_0(\alpha\times L)$ under the Ostaszewski's $\clubsuit$-principle: Introduction

-\begin{theorem}[P. Koszmider 2004] Under the assumption of the continuum hypothesis there is a connected Hausdorff compactum $K$ so that any linear bounded operator $T : C(K)\to C(K)$ is of the form $g\cdot I + S$ where $g\in C(K)$, $I$ denotes the identity operator and $S$ is a weakly compact linear operator on $C(K)$ or equivalently (in $C(K)$ spaces) strictly singular. \end{theorem}

-We observe that G. Plebanek later extended the previous result with another construction that does not depend on the continuum hypothesis, see \cite{Pleb}.
+The question of Lindestrauss can be also considered in the context of $C(K)$ spaces.
+In 2004, see \cite{Koszmider1}, under the assumption of the continuum hypothesis, P. Koszmider constructed a connected Hausdorff compactum $K$ such that any linear bounded operator $T : C(K)\to C(K)$ is of the form $gI + S$ where $g\in C(K)$, $I$ denotes the identity operator and $S$ is a weakly compact linear operator on $C(K)$ or equivalently (in $C(K)$ spaces) strictly singular.
+Later, G. Plebanek obtained a $C(K)$ space with the same properties but his construction does not depend on the continuum hypothesis, see \cite{Pleb}.

-These questions are also interesting in the context of the Asplund spaces $C(K)$, that is, when $K$ is a scattered compactum.
-We highlight the following contribution of P. Koszmider in this direction, see \cite{Koszmider2}.
+Similar questions are also interesting for Asplund spaces of the form $C(K)$, that is, when $K$ is a scattered compactum.
+It is important observe that if $K$ is an infinite scattered compactum, them $C(K)$ has a complemented copy of $c_0$.
+Such copy induce many operators that are not of the form $T=a I + S$ where $S:C(K)\to C(K)$ is a compact operator, see \cite{Kosz1}.

-\begin{theorem}[P. Koszmider 2005] Under the assumption of the continuum hypothesis or the Martin's axiom there is a compact scattered Hausdorff space $K$ such that every operator $T : C(K)\to C(K)$ is of the form $T = a\cdot I + S$ where $a$ is a fixed real number and $S$ has its range included in a copy of $c_0$.
-Moreover, if $C(K)\sim A\oplus B$ where $A$ and $B$ are infinite-dimensional Banach spaces then $A\sim C(K)$ and $B\sim c_0$, or vice versa. \end{theorem}
+In 2005, see \cite{Koszmider2}, by assuming either the continuum hypothesis or its negation and the Martin's Axiom, P. Koszmider obtained an example of a scattered Hausdorff compactum $K$ such that every operator $T : C(K)\to C(K)$ is of the form $T = a I + S$ where $a$ is a fixed real number and $S$ has its image included in a copy of $c_0$.
+Moreover, if $C(K)\sim A\oplus B$ where $A$ and $B$ are infinite-dimensional Banach spaces then $A\sim C(K)$ and $B\sim c_0$, or vice versa.

-As far as we know, no such construction is known by dropping the extra set-theoretic assumptions.
-This leads to the fascinating problem of finding other similar constructions under other extra set-theoretic assumptions.
-The following result can be found in \cite{KZ}.